 Making Proud Choices (2012)

-Ideally, nearly all adaptations will be pre-approved by the ACT COE.
+Ideally, nearly all adaptations will be pre-approved by ACT for Youth.
 Once you and your TA contact have finalized your adaptations using a master list, you need only describe them very briefly in the online reporting system (ORS).
-For a pre-approved adaptation, all you need to record is a short reference to the full description the ACT COE will have on file plus "ML" (for master list).
+For a pre-approved adaptation, all you need to record is a short reference to the full description ACT for Youth will have on file plus "ML" (for master list).

 - For example, if you have modified a myth/fact activity to change the language of some of the statements, the exact modifications will be on record in your pre-approved master list.
 When you implement the session that includes the adapted activity, you would indicate in the ORS that the activity was implemented "with modifications" and select "content was modified."
 When asked to provide detail about this activity's modification, you would simply enter "statement language change - ML" in the description box -- no additional detail is needed for a pre-approved adaptation.